mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 it cannot be used as efficiently.
 Many protocols have worked on either finding ways to fuse their pools and make more efficient use of capital (see Aave v3 for instance).
 Additionally, there has been a rise of "Defi Aggregators" like 1inch that search across numerous
 Defi systems for the best possible trade.
-A marketplace of limit orders (represented by `SignedContingentInput`'s), where many liquidity providers can participate, much like Airswap, could perhaps be simpler and more efficient.
+A marketplace of limit orders (represented by `SignedContingentInput`'s), where many liquidity providers can participate, much like AirSwap, could perhaps be simpler and more efficient.
 (However, this is only one possible architecture for a swapping service based on `SignedContingentInput`'s.)

 In the Ethereum blockchain, it is possible to submit a bundle of multiple transactions that are guaranteed to all execute atomically.
 This mechanism could conceiveably be used to execute a swap, although to our knowledge it is never done this way because there is not a trustless mechanism to build such transactions.
-(However, see also Airswap).
+(However, see also AirSwap).

 MobileCoin could conceivably implement a linked transaction concept like this, but it would be complicated, and the main use for it is actually smart contracts, which we don't have right now.
 For peer-to-peer swaps, we think that such a design would lead to significantly more complexity than `SignedContingentInputs`.